 It’s a rounded chunk of plastic, less stylish than Amazon’s Fire TV remote but likely a lot smaller than the one that came with your TV.
 It is probably smarter too.

-The remote has another special move.
+That's because the remote has another special move.
 In the Now TV Smart Stick’s settings menu you can select your TV brand to control its volume using two little buttons on the remote’s right side.

 This works well, although it is only useful for the most basic of setups.
 You can’t control the volume of AV receivers or soundbars, which is a shame when most use the same kind of IR signals.